fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

     metadata.create_all()
 ```

-First we need two decorators: one called `mark.asyncio` which will tell `pytest` that we have async operations in the test or fixture.

 By default all pytest fixtures are function level, which means that pytest will create the database from scrath at the beginning of the function and destroy it at the end of the function.
 This works well for testing purposes, since each test function will work on isolation.
 For more complex applications, we can leverage fixtures to pre-load data for some of the tests, but we'll see examples of that later on.

 We then load the credentials from the `dotenv` file.
 We then connect to the database and create the test database, which will be called the same as our application database with the string "_test" appended.